 Gulf of Mexico

-Ocean Alliance’s Gulf of Mexico research expedition focused on evaluating the impact of the oil spill on whales in the Gulf, the marine life on which they feed and the ecosystem that supports them.
-In partnership with scientists and students from the University of Southern Maine (USM), Ocean Alliance measured contaminant levels in the population of some 1,600 sperm whales living in the vicinity of the Deep Horizon wellhead.
+In July 2010, Ocean Alliance, in partnership with the University of Southern Maine’s Wise Laboratory of Environmental and Genetic Toxicology, took the RV Odyssey into the Gulf to measure contaminant levels in the population of some 1,600 sperm whales living in the vicinity of the Deepwater Horizon wellhead.
+As apex predators, sperm whales act as bio indicators of the health of the marine ecosystem in a toxicological context.
 The research conducted on board also involved sampling organisms from the food pyramids that support sperm whales and measuring contaminant concentrations in fish species consumed by humans.

 On April 20, 2010, the Deepwater Horizon oil rig exploded resulting in an uncontrolled release of oil into the Gulf of Mexico.
 Superimposed on the threat of the oil, is the nearly two million gallons of toxic chemical dispersants that British Petroleum (BP) released into the Gulf to try and break up the oil.
 These chemicals have been used in unprecedented amounts and in untested ways.